Golar LNG Partners LP: Is This 13% Yield Safe?

 In contrast, overseas, shortages have sent rates soaring.
 Natural gas trades hands at prices three to four times higher than domestic markets.
 That has created an opportunity for anyone that can buy gas cheap stateside and sell it abroad.

 One of the big winners from this trend is Golar LNG Partners LP (NASDAQ:GMLP).
-The partnership owns a fleet of ships that carry liquified natural gas (LNG).
+The partnership owns a fleet of ships that carry liquefied natural gas (LNG).
 And with the volume of supplies transported worldwide soaring, Golar has started paying unitholders a 13% yield.

 But can you trust such a large payout?
 Let’s dig into this distribution.